 What You Do

 Clean the inside of the quails with kitchen paper and remove anything that’s left.
 Check the skin for feathers and hollow shafts.
 Cut 4 pruneaux and the pancetta in smaller bits and mix together.
 Now stuff the quail with a bay leaf, then the mixture and finish with a pruneaux.
 Use kitchen string to close the quail.
 Pre-heat your oven to 180° Celsius (355° Fahrenheit).
 Put the quails in a skillet with olive oil.
-Put some butter on top of the quail.
 Make sure the breast is downward facing.
 This way the fat will go towards the breast, making sure these are nice and moist.
 Put in upper half of oven.
 After 15 minutes turn the quails, label fat over the breast and after another 15 minutes your quails should be ready and golden.
 Remove from the oven and let the quails rest for 10 minutes.
 You could cover the quails with aluminium foil, to make the meat juicer but you risk losing the crispy skin.

 Remove the kitchen string and serve with seasonal vegetables from the oven or with golden turnips.